humwerthuz/djrest/README.md

 In this example you see resource dir which contains api module which contains operations and resource modules.

-Now let's de declare a resource class (resource.py file):
+Now let's de declare/implement a resource class (resource.py file):

     from djrest.common.api import Resource